Tom McGrath (producer): Early life

 Tom McGrath was born in Dublin on 22 April 1930 and educated at Christian Brothers School, North Brunswick Street, and at St. Canice's, North Circular Road.
 He later attended the School of Commerce in Rathmines.
 In his early twenties he emigrated to Canada, and worked in radio and television gaining experience as a producer.
 After returning to Ireland, McGrath joined RTÉ in 1961 as "cost control executive".
 He later became the head of light entertainment at RTÉ.

-In 1961, he produced his first program, starring Lelia Doolan, called "The Ballad Singer".
+In 1961, he produced his first programme, starring Lelia Doolan, called "The Ballad Singer".
 Early in 1962, McGrath introduced a weekly quiz show called "Jackpot" and selected Gay Byrne to compere the show.
 Terry Wogan would later replace Gay Byrne as compere.

 Career

 The Late Late Show

 While working on television in Canada, McGrath had noted the format of The Tonight Show with Jack Paar and decided to launch an Irish version of this show as a summer filler; a late-night talk show: The Late Late Show.
 McGrath selected Gay Byrne as host, and produced the first show which was broadcast on 6 July 1962.

 RTÉ could not afford to pay the cost of major stars to appear on the show, but Tom McGrath managed to include those stars when they visited Ireland at the cost of highlighting their schedule.
-McGrath also maintained that no matter how successful a program was it must not remain unchanged.
+McGrath also maintained that no matter how successful a programme was it must not remain unchanged.